DanielSWolf/MoaiUtils/README.md

 ## DocLint

-DocLint analyzes Moai's API documentation and prints useful warnings if there may be problems.
-This is very useful when extending Moai with your own classes and methods.
-It's easy to get the documentation format wrong.
-Doxygen won't complain but silently generate false HTML documentation.
+When you extend the Moai SDK and expose your own classes and methods to Lua, DocLint helps you to make sure your API documentation is correct.
+If it isn't, Doxygen won't complain but silently generate false HTML documentation.
+DocLint works by analyzing your code comments and comparing them to what the C++ code actually does.
+Whenever there is a problem with the code comments, DocLint prints a warning.

 DocLint finds all kinds of documentaion problems, including:
 * Misspelled types
 * Syntax errors in your annotations
 * Missing or multiple annotations
 * Logical errors, such as impossible method signatures

-DocLint will even analyze your method implementations and warn you if a method accesses an undocumented parameter.
+* undocumented methods or parameters.

 ### Running DocLint